-Canon 1D Mark II N versus Sony A7R
+Canon 1D Mark II N vs Sony A7R

 The Canon EOS-1D Mark II N and the Sony Alpha A7R are two digital cameras that were announced, respectively, in August 2005 and October 2013.
 The 1D Mark II N is a DSLR, while the A7R is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark II N) and a full frame (A7R) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Sony provides 36.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 8.2 megapixels, whereas the Sony provides 36.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark II N vs Sony A7R

-The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II N and the Sony A7R.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D Mark II N – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 1D Mark II N and the Sony A7R is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1D Mark II N – represents the basis for the calculations across all the size and weight measures).